Pragnya-2411/rise-cloud-computing-projects/aws-project-3/README.md

 - The user submits a form
 - JavaScript sends the data to API Gateway
 - API Gateway triggers a Lambda function
-- Lambda logs or processes the message
+- Lambda processes and stores the message in DynamoDB
+- Success message appears in the UI

 ## 🧠 What I Learned
-- Building serverless APIs
-- Handling JSON data in Lambda
+- Built a secure, scalable, and production-style app using 100% managed AWS services
+- Understood how to integrate API Gateway + Lambda + DynamoDB
-- Using CORS properly with API Gateway
+- Using CORS properly

 ## 🖥 Lambda Backend
 See the full Lambda function here: [`lambda_function.py`](./lambda_function.py)